When is Big Basin Redwoods State Park open?

 Is there a day-use fee for Big Basin Redwoods State Park?

-Yes, the day-use fee is $8 (a $6 day-use parking fee with a $2 reservation fee) and stays local to support the park.
+Yes, if you make a reservation, the day-use fee is $8 (a $6 day-use parking fee with a $2 reservation fee) and limited first-come, first-serve parking is possibly available for $10.
+All fees stay local to support the park.

 Is bus parking available at Big Basin Redwoods State Park?